-The School receives recoverable grants from Somerset Academy, Inc. The purpose of these grants is for the School to fund operating expenses.
+The School received recoverable grants from Somerset Academy, Inc. The purpose of these grants is for the School to fund operating expenses.
 Under the terms, the School would repay the corporate account of Somerset Academy, Inc. contingent on subsequently meeting certain financial conditions.
-The School received the following recoverable grants from Somerset Academy, Inc. during the years ended June 30 as follows: \$200,000 in 2015; \$350,000 in 2016 and \$250,000 in 2017.
+The School received \$800,000 in recoverable grants throughout prior periods from Somerset Academy, Inc. In a prior period, the School repaid \$50,000 to Somerset Academy, Inc. as of June 30, 2020.
 To date, management has determined that the School has not met the requirements for repayment under the grant terms.
-During the year ended June 30, 2018, management determined that the School met the requirements for repayment under the grant terms and accordingly repaid \$50,000.
 The maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$750,000.